Chris-Bortel/Reading-Notes/401-js/read19.md

 3. What happens when a client emits an event?

+- It is sent out to the server and the server acts on it.

 4. What happens when a server emits an event?

 - sends a message to all the connected clients